Investment ISAs put your capital at risk, and you may get back less than you originally invested.

 The nature of these aims, how far in the future they are, and your appetite for risk will determine whether this money is best saved or invested.

 Generally, setting aside 10% of your wages each month is good practice, if you can.
 You can split this between different goals, and you might choose different financial products for each.
-For instance, you might choose to top up your pension, save for a dream vacation, and set up an ISA for a house deposit.
+For instance, you might choose to top up your pension, save for a dream holiday, and set up an ISA for a house deposit.

 There are some circumstances where it might not make sense to save.
 For instance, if you have expensive debts, where the interest is higher than you would earn in savings interest or investment returns, then you should tackle that first.